Meditation teacher training with us is comprehensive

 Meditation and Contra-indications

 Is meditation good for everyone?
-There are clinical and critical issues to be discovered here, before you run off to enlighten the world and make your fortune.
+There are clinical and critical issues to be discovered here, before you actually invite clients into your room.
 What is the difference between a psychotic state and a transcendent state – or is there a difference at all?
 When would you refer someone on to a mental health specialist instead of teaching them yourself?
-You had better understand what “duty of care” entails.
+We have to understand what “duty of care” entails.

 Towards the latter part of the program, you will teach your own learner’s course, testing out in real life the methodological processes and understanding that you will have acquired through the course.
 Getting to that point includes how to set up a class and manage the diversity of responses you are likely to come across.
 You will consider issues of role boundaries and fee-setting, amongst other things.